rho770/decice-ilp-test-setup/README.md

 ### Generating the Test Case ###
 To generate a test case, modify the /bin/parameters.py script.
 You are allowed to specify the following parameters:

-- Number of edge and cloud nodes
+- Number of edge and cloud nodes per region
 - Number of edge and cloud containers
 - List of regions to be considered [See table below]
-- Probability of a containers being inside one of the regions.
+- User's region
+- Maximum security risk level allowed for containers

 The parameters are then used by the /modules/xml_generator.py script.
 This python script will generate two directories inside /data/ to store input and output files based on the infrastructure considered, and the xml files containing the information on nodes and containers.

 - Example name directory: Ncloud_10_Nedge_100, Ncloud_100_Nedge_1000, Ncloud_1000_Nedge_10000
-- Example .xml file name: Ncloud_10_Nedge_1000_E[3], Pcloud_1_Pedge_10_E[3]_pe0.5
+- Example .xml file name: Ncloud_10_Nedge_1000_E[3], Pcloud_1_Pedge_10_E[3]

 Each region will contain an equal number of cloud and edge nodes.
-Containers are allocated randomly within a region, with an integer value assigned between 0 and 5, corresponding to the following countries and regions:
+To minimise latency considerations, edge containers are forced to be deployed in the user's region.
+Cloud containers can be deployed on any of the region considered by the test-case.
+Their regional dependencies are expressed with the label 0 in the .xml file.

 | Rank | Country    |
 |------|------------|